iskrenyp/spock-goodies/spock-db-repo/README.md

 Spock Db Repo is a simple groovy library, which provides an annotation driven local extension for the [Spock Framework], allowing you an easy repository implementation with a powerful validation mechanism, based on [OVal].
 It facilitates creation of SQL database monitoring specifications within E2E automation solution.

-A common use case for utilizing this lib is when high level business logic needs to be validated in the various SQL data stores (repositories).
+A common use case for utilizing this lib is when high level business logic needs to be validated in the various SQL data stores.
 Here's an [example-spock-db-repo] project.

 ### Example usage